• Skip to primary navigation

 • All-purpose flour.
 You can substitute up to half of the all-purpose flour with white whole wheat flour or whole wheat pastry flour.
 All-purpose gluten-free baking flour also works well.

-• Espresso Powder.
-I highly recommend buying a container of espresso powder if you want to make the best chocolate cakes.
+• Espresso Powder. highly recommend buying a container of espresso powder if you want to make the best chocolate cakes.
 However, instant coffee can be substituted in a pinch!

 • Mini chocolate chips.
 For the best texture and dispersion of little pockets of chocolate, use mini chips.
 You can use regular sized chocolate chips but they will be more noticeable in the cake.